Circle patterns with obtuse exterior intersection angles: Preliminaries

 or

-For any three positive numbers $r_i,r_j,r_k$, there exists a configuration of three mutually intersecting closed disks in hyperbolic geometry, unique up to isometry, having radii $r_i,r_j,r_k$ and meeting with exterior intersection angles $\Theta_i,\Theta_j,\Theta_k$. \end{lemma}
+For any three positive numbers $r_i,r_j,r_k$, there exists a configuration of three mutually intersecting circles in hyperbolic geometry, unique up to isometry, having radii $r_i,r_j,r_k$ and meeting in exterior intersection angles $\Theta_i,\Theta_j,\Theta_k$. \end{lemma}